taravatp/taravatp/README.md

-- 👋 Hi, I’m Taravat Part
+- 👋 Hi, I’m Taravat Part.
 - 👀 I’m interested in Computer Vision.
 - 🌱 I’m currently learning medical image analysis.
-- 📫 How to reach me: taravatpart1998@gmail.com
+- 📫 This is How to reach me: taravatpart1998@gmail.com